gracelang/language/standard.md

   fold<U> (binaryFunction: Block2<U,String,U>) startingWith(initial: U) -> U
   // performs a left fold of binaryFunction over self, starting with initial.
 For example,
-  // fold \{a, b -> a + b.ord\} startingWith 0 will compute the sum of the ords of the characters in self
+  // fold a, b -> a + b.ord startingWith 0 will compute the sum of the ords of the characters in self

   hash -> Number
   // the hash of self